How Much Does Flight School Cost?

 The instrument rating course follows the same general schedule that the private pilot did.

 You need to complete a written exam, and many pilots choose to attend a formal ground school to prepare for it.
 Some people will attend an online instrument ground school.
 You must complete at least 35 to 40 hours of training, broken into a few phases.
-In the end, like the private pilot license, you must pass a practical exam that consists of an oral knowledge test and practical flying skills checkride.

-The estimated total commercial pilot license cost is about $24,000.
 The exact makeup of the sorts of training flights you need to accomplish to fulfill the regulations vary considerably, so make sure you work closely with a flight instructor when you get to this point.

 A multi-engine rating can be added to any grade of pilot certificate–private, commercial, or ATP.
 Most pilots opt to get it as an add-on to their commercial certificate.